kaushiknsanji/Android-Basics-Nanodegree-Projects/README.md

 ![GitHub](https://img.shields.io/github/license/kaushiknsanji/NovaLines_TheGuardianNewsApp)  ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/kaushiknsanji/NovaLines_TheGuardianNewsApp)  ![GitHub repo size](https://img.shields.io/github/repo-size/kaushiknsanji/NovaLines_TheGuardianNewsApp)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/kaushiknsanji/NovaLines_TheGuardianNewsApp)](https://github.com/kaushiknsanji/NovaLines_TheGuardianNewsApp/releases)  ![GitHub All Releases](https://img.shields.io/github/downloads/kaushiknsanji/NovaLines_TheGuardianNewsApp/total)  ![Minimum API level](https://img.shields.io/badge/API-15+-yellow)

 **Novalines** App is a News App that connects to the [Guardian News API](https://open-platform.theguardian.com/documentation/) to retrieve the News Feed based on a particular endpoint and then displays them as a list.
-It implements the **"section"** and **"search"** endpoints.
+It implements the **section** and **search** endpoints.
 By default, the App loads **"Top Stories"**, **"Most Visited"** and **"World news"** sections.
 It parses the News Feed for the subscribed News section or the searched News, and then displays the list of News Articles in Cards.
 On top of these News Articles, many useful features are provided, like -
 * Sharing the News Articles.
 * Saving the News Article to Bookmarks for Reading later (Stub only).
 * Saving the News Articles to Favorites (Stub only).